ziadh/Desky/README.md

 <h3> WHEN </h3>
 The full launch will go out the first week of February.

-Alpha version launching on 1/17 9 AM EST with only a handful of features, more to come in the near future.
+Alpha version launching on 1/17 9 AM EST with only a handful of features.
+The beta version released on the 24th will have three more mini-applications.

 <h3>Alpha features:</h3>

 - Downloads Folder Organizer: Got your Downloads folder a big mess?
 This mini-app will fix it for you in ~~one~~ TWO clicks.

 - Youtube Downloader: Pretty self explanatory name, it will contain customizable options as far as the downloaded resolution goes.

-- CLASSIFIED

-- CLASSIFIED

 - CLASSIFIED